amaslan/emap/README.md

 https://github.com/amaslan/emap
 ## summary of most useful scripts

+### emap/
+- interface_score_analysis.R - produces boxplots of correlation of correlations values separated by interface vs. not for each cluster.
+Also makes heatmaps of median difference in correlation of correlations by at interface or not and significance of difference.
+Interface defined from alanine scanning.
+- make_network_from_all_final.R - create cytoscape graph; older analysis so was original correlation of correlations values, excludes duplicate genes, and has arbitrary correlation of correlations value cutoff; calculates betweenness centrality and degree & summary statistics
+- make_network_from_all_final_strong.R - same as above but for strong mutants only and 5 genes (RNA1, SRM1, MOG1, YRB1, PSE1) only
+- raw_exploration.R - generate titration curves of raw e-map score vs. mutant plots (1 plot per complex).
+Only include complexes that have at least one protein with an E-MAP score outside of [-3, 2] and WT in [-3, 2]
+- raw_mutation_strength.R - generate whisker correlation plot and analysis to determine threshold for strong muts to consider in downstream analysis

 ### emap/revised_20180215/

 - cluster_size.R - calculate number of genes in each cluster for real and random clustering